Crowned sifaka

 The crowned sifaka (Propithecus coronatus) is a sifaka endemic to western Madagascar, a part of the world where nature and its biological diversity faces enormous and devastating consequences resulting from anthropogenic activities.
-It is a species of lemur belonging to the Idriidae family, it is of comparable size to the Golden-crowned sifaka and up to a meter in length, of which 47-57 centimeters are tail.
+It is a species of lemur belonging to the Indriidae family, it is of comparable size to the Golden-crowned sifaka and up to a meter in length, of which 47-57 centimeters are tail.
 The species is an arboreal vertical climber and leaper whose diet consists of leaves, fruits and flowers.
 It is threatened by habitat destruction caused by human activities and is currently classified as critically endangered by the IUCN.
 Conservation planning needs to take local people needs and views into account in order to be successful over the long term.

 Taxonomy

 The crowned sifaka was formerly believed to be a subspecies of either Verreaux's sifaka or Von der Decken's sifaka, but is now considered a valid species following a 2007 analysis of the cranium.
 Melanistic individuals observed in the southern part of its range, in areas neighboring Verreaux's sifaka and Von der Decken's sifaka s range, are the results of hybridation of Crowned sifakas with individuals of these two species.
 Only two melanistic forms have been documented so far: an intermediate and a dark one.